laanwj/k210-sdk-stuff/doc/onboard.md

 (source: schematic)

 - ST7789V - 240x320 262K Color Single-Chip TFT Controller/Driver with Frame Memory (SPI)
-- NS2009 - 4-Wire Touch Screen Controller (I2C, address 0x48)
+- NS2009 - 4-Wire Touch Screen Controller (I2C, address 0x48\*)
 - TF card slot (SPI)

+\* Note regarding I2C addresses: the I2C peripheral automatically adds a LSB for read/write to the address, so 0x26 is and 0x4c and 0x4d, and 0x48 is 0x90 and 0x91.